benchristel/sindarin/adjectives.md

 In many cases, the adjective isn't mutated.
 This can happen in a few different situations:

+!!bullets

-- The adjective is being emphasized, perhaps to show a contrast. ("no, no, the _blue_ mountains!")
+- The adjective is being emphasized, perhaps to show a contrast. ("no, no, the <em>blue</em> mountains!")

 - Mutating the adjective would result in a sequence of consonants that's hard to pronounce.
-  _Barad-Dûr_ sounds more natural than _Barad-Dhûr_.
+  [.s Barad-dûr] sounds more natural than [.s Barad-dhûr].

 - Mutation would create an ambiguity that couldn't be resolved by looking at the context.
 For instance, [.s i berian vell] could mean either "the strong hobbit" or "the dear hobbit", since [.s bell] "strong"